-Eligibility Criteria: Awarded to two (2) continuing BHCC students with a cumulative GPA of 3.0 or higher who are enrolled in an associate degree program and have completed at least 6 credits of ESL at BHCC.
-Must be enrolled for at least 6 credits in ESL for the Spring 2013 semester and will be enrolled for at least 6 credits for the Fall 2013 semester.
+Eligibility Criteria: Awarded to two (2) continuing BHCC students with a cumulative GPA of 3.0 or higher and have completed at least six credits of ESL at BHCC.
+Must be enrolled for at least six credits in ESL for the Spring 2014 semester and will be enrolled for at least six credits for the Fall 2014 semester.

-Amount: The scholarship is for in-state tuition and fees (up to 6 credits) for the Fall 2013 semester.
-Scholarship is renewable for the Spring 2014 semester if the student maintains eligibility requirements.
+Amount: The scholarship is for in-state tuition and fees (up to six credits) for the Fall 2014 semester.
+Scholarship is renewable for the Spring 2015 semester if the student maintains eligibility requirements.
+Application Deadline: March 7, 2014